 "Jackass" -- the name says it all.
 The runaway hit TV show from MTV, which later spawned a hit movie and sequel, features regular guys abusing their bodies for laughs.
 The TV show only ran for two seasons, but has since launched the legitimate acting career of star Johnny Knoxville as well as five different spin-off shows.
 A typical episode of "Jackass" might have included Knoxville being shot while wearing a bulletproof vest or co-star Steve-O taking hits from a stun gun -- all filmed with inexpensive video cameras.
 The show was an instant hit, and the jackasses soon became household names.
 Although "Jackass" had disclaimers at the beginning of each show, stories of copycat stunts started to pop up all over the country.
 Kids were endangering themselves by trying to duplicate some of the reckless stunts.
 Senator Joseph Lieberman became a thorn in the side of the production and ultimately forced the cancellation of the show through increasing pressure on MTV and its advertisers.

-For more information on all things daring, please look into the links on the next page.
+For more information on all things daring, please look into the links below.

 - "Daredevils of Niagara Falls." iaw.com, 2008. http://www.iaw.com/~falls/devil_frame.html

 - "Daredevils of Niagara Falls." niagarafallslive.com, 2008. http://www.niagarafallslive.com/daredevils_of_niagara_falls.htm

 - "Explorers, Daredevils, and Record Setters - An Overview."
 U.S. Centennial of Flight Commission, 2008. http://www.centennialofflight.gov/essay/Explorers_Record_Setters_and_Daredevils/EX_OV.htm